insoo223/ReactMITxPRO/wk04/tstodo/README.md

 # To-Do application with Create React App

 This project is to create a to-do list management app which is syilish and easy to maintain.
-The repository has been evolved from whimsical way to refactored neat code structure.
+The repository has been evolved from whimsical tinkering to refactored neat code structure following the online class of MIT xPRO Front-End Development with React.

-## Available Scripts

-In the project directory, you can run:
+## Source code file structure
+The code templates are built automatically by using create-react-app toolchain.
+The original boiler plate codes can be removed away and you need put the follwing codes at the corresponding folders.

+public/index.html
+public/styles.css
+src/index.js
+src/form.js
+src/todo.js

 ### `npm start`